-

 The Works Council Act regulates the different forms of voluntary and mandatory employee representation within Dutch companies.
 A legal entity with 50 employees or more is legally required to establish a works council.
 A works council has different rights, such as:

-- The right to be informed on certain types of decision or on certain aspects of the company;
+- The right to be informed on certain types of decisions or on certain aspects of the company;

 - A co-determination right (i.e. the right to consent) with respect to certain other types of decisions, e.g. important decisions in the social field, such as amendments to working hours, working conditions, bonus/incentive schemes or a job evaluation system.

-With respect to consultation procedures, the works council has to be involved in an early stage, so that it can have a significant influence on the decision to enter into the relevant transaction.
-If these procedures are not followed correctly, the company risks a negative advice or advice under certain conditions from the works council, which could result in a delay in the decision-making process or even in litigation before the Dutch District Court.
+With respect to consultation procedures, the works council has to be involved in an early stage, so that it can have a significant influence on the eventual decision to enter into the relevant transaction.
+If these procedures are not followed correctly, the company risks negative advice or advice under certain conditions from the works council, which could result in a delay in the decision-making process or even in litigation at the Enterprise Chamber.

 Please detail any foreign direct investment restrictions, controls or requirements?
 For example, please detail any limitations, notifications and / or approvals required for corporate acquisitions.